zhiminglim/zhiminglim/README.md

 - 🔭 Right now, I'm developing a few small projects and learning some of the latest technologies in my spare time
 - 🌱 I’m currently learning **MERN stack, Gatsby, Swift**
 - 💬 Ask me about **Java, Javascript, React, MongoDB**
-- 🎥 Besides making web applications in my spare time, I sometimes photograph memories and make videos (one of my favourites is this from [Norway](https://www.youtube.com/watch?v=IZIyPsi3KR4))
+- 🎥 Besides making web applications, I sometimes photograph memories and make videos (one of my favourites is this from [Norway](https://www.youtube.com/watch?v=IZIyPsi3KR4))
 - ⚡ Fun fact: I like vehicles and enjoy driving; I used to transport people from point to point as a part-time job and I also have a certificate for flying solo in a [Sling 2 LSA](https://www.planeandpilotmag.com/images/stories/2012/sept/sling/lead.jpg) 🙂
 - 📫 How to reach me: [zhiminglim9@gmail.com](mailto:zhiminglim9@gmail.com)